hggaddy/hggaddy.github.io/_pages/cv.md

 Education
 ======
+* MPhil in Sociology and Demography, University of Oxford (Nuffield College), 2023
-* BA in Human Sciences, University of Oxford, 2021
+* BA in Human Sciences, University of Oxford (Magdalen College), 2021

 Work experience
 ======